Samsung/tizen-docs/docs/application/dotnet/guides/security/requesting-permissions.md

     }
     ```

-3. If you need to request user permission, handle the user decision within an event handler registered for the `ResponseFetched` event of the [Tizen.Security.PrivacyPrivilegeManager.ResponseContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Security.PrivacyPrivilegeManager.ResponseContext.html) class.
+3.  <a name="handler"></a>If you need to request user permission, handle the user decision within an event handler registered for the `ResponseFetched` event of the [Tizen.Security.PrivacyPrivilegeManager.ResponseContext](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Security.PrivacyPrivilegeManager.ResponseContext.html) class.

     The user decision is returned in the event handler as the `result` property of the [Tizen.Security.RequestResponseEventArgs](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Security.RequestResponseEventArgs.html) class.

     Make sure the event handler is registered before calling the `RequestPermission()` method of the `Tizen.Security.PrivacyPrivilegeManager` class.
 For a Xamarin.Forms application, the best place to register the event handler is the `Xamarin.Forms.Application.OnStart()` life-cycle method.

     ```
     private void SetupPPMHandler(string privilege)
     {
         PrivacyPrivilegeManager.ResponseContext context = null;